AnuraagReddy123/SaveEnvironmentApp/README.md

 ## General Info
-This Android App has been created as an attempt to tackle the problame of Climate Action which is a part of United Nations Sustainable Development Goals.
+This Android App has been created as an attempt to tackle the problem of Climate Action which is a part of United Nations Sustainable Development Goals.
 The App is intended to be used by general people where they will be provided with ways in which they can save money while also indirectly saving the environment.